Paleochora to Sougia Hike in Crete, Greece

 Paleochora to Sougia hike - Crete Greece - Simone Says GO! - Travel Blog

-Mistakes to avoid when hiking in Crete
+Mistakes to avoid when hiking from Paleochora to Sougia

 Here’s what can and did go wrong on my Paleochora to Sougia hike in Crete, and how you can avoid making the same mistakes.